Start9Labs/documentation/site/source/user-manual/connecting/connecting-tor/tor-firefox/torff-android.rst

 5. Search for ``network.proxy.autoconfig_url``, and set the value to ``file:///storage/emulated/0/Download/proxy.pac``.

   .. caution:: No variation of this will work on LineageOS.
 For some platforms, such as Calyx/Graphene on a Pixel 5/6, it may be necessary to place the file within the application's ``data`` folder, such as ``file:///storage/emulated/0/Android/data/org.mozilla.firefox_beta/files/Download/proxy.pac``.
-Furthermore, the stock file explorer app may not let you do this, so you might have to get a new one, such as `Explorer <https://play.google.com/store/apps/details?id=com.speedsoftware.explorer&hl=en_US&gl=US>`_.
+Furthermore, the stock file explorer app may not let you do this, so you might have to get a new one, such as `Ghost Commander <https://play.google.com/store/apps/details?id=com.ghostsq.commander&hl=en_US&gl=US>` (also available on F-Droid).
 Please reach out to support if you have issues.

   .. figure:: /_static/images/tor/autoconfig_url.png
     :width: 50%